 But the problem with the contentious claim is worse than that it is supported only by reference to a single secondary source.
 The bigger problem is that the brief argument that is quoted is itself faulty.
 Viola and Barna, qua Turner, argue that the Temple had no relevant connection to the tent of meeting, and thus it was “merely a man-made house” with no special significance in the sight of God.
 So, the argument apparently goes: The tent of meeting was the only man-made structure that God designed; the Temple was not the tent of meeting and had no God-honored connection to the tent of meeting; that edifice honored the construction of man rather than the design of God; and even that building lost its last shred of significance when it was destroyed (first by the coming of Christ that rendered its services obsolete, and second by the Romans); thus, there is no purpose for “temples” in Christianity, as all Christians are “living stones” that make up the true Christian “temple.”
 But this argument is profoundly faulty.

 First, it is false that the Temple in Christ’s time was “merely a man-made house” having no connection with the tent of meeting.
 The Temple of Solomon was profoundly honored by God, evidenced by the shekinah glory that dwelt therein.
 Upon its destruction and later rebuilding, God specifically honored that new building by the promise that the glory of the later house would be greater than that of the former (namely that it would be honored by the physical presence of Christ Himself).
 Christ cleansed that second Temple twice and quoted the scripture “Zeal for thy house hath consumed me,” clearly calling that Temple “God’s house.”
-So, by the time of Christ, there was ample evidence that the Temple was viewed by God Himself as more than a “mere man-made house.”
+So, by the time of Christ, there was ample evidence that the Temple was viewed by God Himself as much more than merely a “mere man-made house.”
 Finally, upon the death of Christ, the veil in the Temple was torn from top to bottom, signifying that God Himself considered that veil to be a significant symbol that needed a literal fulfillment.
-Even minute details such as that veil had Divine rather than “merely man-made” significance!
+Even minute details such as that veil had Divine rather than merely “merely man-made” significance!

 Second, the idea that the “man-made” aspect of the Temple (not by specific Divine design, as was the tent of meeting) was some sort of strike against it, and hence against all “merely man-made” symbols and/or “temples” actually strikes against Viola’s and Barna’s intended argument.
 As the foregoing paragraph indicates, clearly God Himself honored that “merely man-made” building in numerous ways.
 So, the fact that the Temple was not the tent of meeting had no bearing whatsoever upon the fact that God honored it, used it, held to its symbolism, called it His house, and met with His people there.
 Thus, the idea that God “is not a temple dweller!” is either trivially true (as the whole created universe cannot contain Him), or it is demonstrably false (as the foregoing paragraphs have indicated).